 Airbnb has made it simple to leave a guest review, and there are just a few rules to follow as a host:

 - You have to submit your Airbnb guest review 14 days after their checkout date.
 Remember to complete this as soon as your visitors leave and submit it on time.

 - When writing your remarks, be honest and fair.
 Remember that any other hosts will be able to see them.

 - Make a list of the essential elements (both good and bad) that you believe should be highlighted for other owners.

 - You have 48 hours from when you submit your review to make changes or until the guests have submitted theirs.

-How to leave an Airbnb review for a visitor
+How to leave an Airbnb Guest Review

 A positive guest review is critical to your company’s success.
 It shows that you are a professional to visitors and other hosts.
 Even yet, some hosts get disoriented throughout the procedure.
 Consider your real visitor and their stay at your vacation rental, and consider the following:

 1. The best policy is, to be honest.